ros-infrastructure/rosdoc2/README.md

 ## Installation

-`rosdoc2` is published on PyPI and can be installed from there:
+`rosdoc2` can be installed locally from the git repository.
+Clone the repository, change into the directory, and then run:

 ```
-$ pip install -U rosdoc2
+$ pip install --user --upgrade .
 ```

-If you wish to install `rosdoc2` for development purposes, refer to the [Contributing](#Contributing) section.

 ## Documentation